Save information for later

 Lyon, FR

 Roland Chapurlat practices in Lyon, France.
-Chapurlat and is rated as an Elite expert by MediFind in the treatment of Mccune-Albright Syndrome.
+Mr. Chapurlat is rated as an Elite expert by MediFind in the treatment of Mccune-Albright Syndrome.
 His top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Fibrous Dysplasia, Osteitis Fibrosa, and Hip Replacement.

 Elite in Mccune-Albright Syndrome